-The PMHNP coursework also helps students to grasp the importance of their role as a future mental health professional and what they can do to help their patients cope with or recover from their disorders.
+The PMHNP coursework also helps students grasp the importance of their role as future mental health professionals and what they can do to help their patients cope with or recover from their disorders.

-Psychiatric mental health nurse practitioners are in high demand across the United States.
-According to October 2019 PayScale data, a PMHNP can earn median wages of $107,526 per year, with the top 10% making $137,000.
-The U.S. Bureau of Labor Statistics also notes that the profession is expanding rapidly.
-It projects the employment of nurse practitioners in general to increase by 26% between 2018 and 2028, much faster than other jobs in the country.
+Thanks in part to high demand for these professionals across the U.S., psychiatric nurse practitioner salaries are competitive.
+July 2022 data from PayScale show a PMHNP can earn a median annual wage of approximately $114,000, with the top 10% making roughly $145,000.
+The U.S. Bureau of Labor Statistics (BLS) also notes that the profession is expanding rapidly.
+The BLS projects the employment of nurse practitioners to increase by 52% between 2020 and 2030, much faster than for other jobs.
 This job growth means more room for new graduates to find employment.

 For those interested in a career in the mental health field, becoming a psychiatric nurse practitioner is a great option.
-Their qualification process is different from that of a psychiatrist, but they are no less critical to the field of psychiatry.
-If you’re interested in joining the field and helping people improve their mental health, check out the Maryville University Master of Science in Nursing Psychiatric Mental Health Nurse Practitioner (MSN PMHNP).
+The qualification process is different from that of a psychiatrist, but psychiatric nurse practitioners are no less critical to the field of psychiatry.
+If you’re interested in joining the field and helping people improve their mental health, check out Maryville University’s PMHNP degree paths, including the MSN, DNP, and certificate-level programs.

 *Note: Clinical hour requirements for state licensure may vary by state.
 Students are encouraged to visit the Board of Nursing website for the state where they intend to practice to verify specific requirements.
 Students may also reach out to our team of enrollment advisors for guidance.

 What Can Nurse Practitioners Specialize In?